-- 5.17.2.
+- 5.16.
+Capital Projects will be considered by the Head of Service together with Head of Corporate Services before being presented to Cabinet detailing the purpose and the amount of expenditure required.
+No capital expenditure shall be incurred until specific approval has been given by Cabinet. - 5.17.
+Additional considerations to be applied to Capital projects: - 5.17.1.
+The total estimated cost of the project, including provision for inflation, fees, salaries, and incidentals - 5.17.2.
 Annual cost of maintenance, debt charges and other revenue expenditure, plus anticipated annual income - 5.17.3.
 Details and estimated cost of any consequential or incidental works - 5.17.4.
 Details of the proposed use and a scheme of management of the project after completion, including any manpower changes. - 5.17.5.
 Details and the cost of any works to be superseded - 5.17.6.
 Details and estimates of any expected capital grants - 5.18.
-No specific further approval shall be required if approval was obtained in the annual budget process. - 5.19.
-There is -specific delegated approval required for property transactions pursuant to the Commercialisation Strategy.
-This a streamlined approval process and has been designed to assist the asset purchase programme by making the Council competitive in the open market whilst still giving the appropriate controls for decision making.
+No specific approval shall be required if approval was obtained in the annual budget process. - 5.19.
+No specific approval is required for property transactions pursuant to the Commercialisation Strategy.
+The streamlined approval process was designed to assist the asset purchase programme by making the Council competitive in the open market whilst still giving the appropriate controls for decision making.